360 Carlova

 360 Carlova is a very large main-belt asteroid.
 It is classified as a C-type asteroid and is probably composed of carbonaceous material.
+Dust activity due to sublimation has been detected on this asteroid, suggesting the presence of water ice in its interior.

 The asteroid has a convex, roughly ellipsoid shape.
 The sidereal rotation period is 6.1873 hours with an axis of rotation along the ecliptic coordinates (l, b) = (95±3 °, 40±1 °).
 It was discovered by Auguste Charlois on 11 March 1893 in Nice.